Guidance for manufacturers of biological medicines - independent batch release in the United Kingdom following the UK’s departure from the EU.

 Independent assurance of quality is important for maintaining public confidence in biological medicines.
 The NIBSC has the capability to test a wide range of products including:

-All of our product testing is undertaken to ISO 17025 compliance under our externally assessed UK Accreditation Service (UKAS) ISO 17025 accredited Quality Management System.
+All of our product testing is undertaken to ISO 17025 compliance under our UK Accreditation Service (UKAS) assessed Quality Management System.

 The NIBSC is the UK’s official National Control Laboratory and is therefore responsible for carrying out independent batch release testing of biological medicines.

 From 1 January 2021, Great Britain is no longer be subject to EU Directive 2001/83/EC (Article 114) and NIBSC is a stand-alone National Control Laboratory.